-(6) Transmission cooling piping
+(7) Transmission cooling piping

-- 1 Disconnect cooling hose and connector from the transmission. - \ Make sure that the coolant be drained from the hose.
+- 1 Disconnect cooling hose and connector from the transmission. - Make sure that the coolant be drained from the hose.

-(7) Torque converter
+(8) Torque converter

-1 Remove the cover on bottom face of the torque converter housing then remove the 4 mounting bolts installed on the engine flywheel.
-To rotate the flywheel, remove 1 mounting bolt, then insert a turning tool in the mounting hole.
+Remove the cover on the top face of the engine flywheel housing then remove the 4 mounting bolts installed on the engine flywheel.
+To rotate the flywheel, remove 1 mounting bolt, then insert a turning tool in the mounting cover hole.
 One man must turn the engine fan by hand while the other turns the flywheel.